Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-{\it Results}: We consider $J_{BB}=0$ and comment on non-zero $J_{BB}$ later.
-Conservation of the $A$ and $B$ molecules respectively implies that $\rho_A=\rho_A^0-(\g_1-2\g_2-3\g_3-4\g_4)/2$ and $\rho_B=\rho_B^0-\g_1-\g_2-\g_3-\g_4$.
-For a given value of interaction strength $J$, we first minimize $f$ with respect to $\g_i$'s.
-This leads to four equations that we solve simultaneously to obtain the $\g_i$'s in terms of $\rho_A^0$ and $\rho_B^0$ and then obtain the phase diagrams (see SM for details).
-The phase diagrams are functions of the interaction strength $J$, $\rho_A^0$ and $\rho_B^0$, and therefore, are three-dimensional.
-We can plot the phase diagrams in 2$d$ as a function of $A$ and $B$ concentrations, at a fixed value of $J$.
-For small values of $J$, there is no phase separation, as $J$ increases and crosses a certain value (depending on valence), phase separation takes place.
-We find a closed loop phase diagram with two critical points as shown for $J=5.5$ in Fig. \ref{phasedia_valence4} where the $x$-axis is the concentration of the interaction sites of $A$ and the $y$-axis is the concentration of the interaction sites of $B$.
-The reason for choosing these as the variables, as opposed to the concentrations of $A$ and $B$, is that we expect maximum phase separation when the concentrations of the interaction sites (and not the proteins) is stoichiometric.
-The outer boundary, marked by the circles is the binodal line and the dotted line is the spinodal.
-Phase separation takes place inside the binodal region where dense (red circles) and dilute (blue circles) regions coexist in the same system, whereas outside this boundary, the system remains homogeneous.
-The two stars mark the critical points where concentrations of dense and dilute regions become identical.
-The lines connecting the dense and dilute regions are the tie-lines, whose end-points give the concentrations of the two coexisting regions.
-If the interaction strengths and concentrations bring the system inside the spinodal region, the uniform solution is unstable, and phase separation occurs via spinodal decomposition along the tie lines.
+Conservation of the $A$ and $B$ molecules respectively implies that $\rho_A=\rho_A^0-(\g_1-2\g_2-3\g_3-4\g_4)/2$ and $\rho_B=\rho_B^0-\g_1-\g_2-\g_3-\g_4$ where the $\gamma_i$ are the concentrations of the complexes.
+For a given interaction strength $J$, we first minimize $f$ with respect to $\g_i$'s; this leads to four equations which we solve simultaneously to obtain the $\g_i$'s in terms of $\rho_A^0$ and $\rho_B^0$, which then allows us to calculate the phase diagrams (see SM, Sec.
+II).
+The phase diagrams are functions of the interaction strength $J$, $\rho_A^0$ and $\rho_B^0$, and therefore are three-dimensional.
+We plot the phase diagrams in the two-dimensional plane of the given effective concentrations, $\rho_A^0$ and $\rho_B^0$, at a fixed value of $J$.
+There is no phase separation at small values of $J$; as $J$ increases and crosses a certain value (depending on valence), phase separation occurs.
+We find a closed-loop phase diagram with two critical points as shown for $J=2.6$ in Fig. \ref{phasedia_valence4}(a).
+The outer boundary, marked by the dotted line, is the binodal, and the dashed line is the spinodal.
+Phase separation occurs inside the binodal region where dense (red) and dilute (blue) regions coexist in equilibrium, whereas outside this boundary, the system remains homogeneous.
+The two stars mark the critical points where the concentrations of dense and dilute regions become identical.
+The lines connecting the dense and the dilute regions are the tie-lines, whose end-points are the effective concentrations of two coexisting regions.
+If the interaction strengths and overall concentrations are such that the effective concentrations are within the spinodal region, the uniform, mixed state is unstable, and phase separation occurs via spinodal decomposition along the tie lines.
 On the other hand, if the system lies between the spinodal and the binodal regions, phase separation proceeds through nucleation and growth \cite{bray1994,sambook,zilman2003}.